deep-foundation/boilerplate/projects/app/readme.md

 ```sh
 ASSET_PREFIX='.' npm run build && ASSET_PREFIX='.' npm run export && npx cap copy electron && npx cap open electron
 ```

+## about

+### auth

+- For now, bearer just use token as userId=token and userRole=user.
+- For now, local auth use username and password as equal numeric node id.
+- For now, local auth has username and password 'abc' for demo auth in demo index page.